Oskar Brüsewitz: Biography

-With the Second World War nearing its end, Brüsewitz joined the Wehrmacht in 1944 as a fifteen-year-old, was captured by the Red Army and became a prisoner of war.
+With the Second World War nearing its end, Brüsewitz, age fifteen, was drafted into the Wehrmacht in Warsaw.
+An attempt to desert failed.
+He was captured by the Red Army and became a prisoner of war.
 He worked as a shoemaker after the war and converted to Christianity in 1954, then attended a Lutheran seminary from 1964 until 1969 in Erfurt.
 In 1970 he was ordained in the Evangelical Lutheran Church at Rippicha, near the town of Zeitz.
 He was critical of the East German Communist regime imposed by the Soviet Union after the war and symbolic acts of protest, including the installation of a cross of neon lamps at his church, brought him to the attention of the authorities.
 The leadership of his church sided with the state, rather than its priest, and asked, in 1976, for Brüsewitz to be moved to another rectorate.
 This was the immediate trigger for his suicidal protest in a crowded public square in front of the Michaelis church in Zeitz.
 In front of hundreds of persons, Reverend Brüsewitz "poured gasoline over himself and lighted up in flames".
 Neues Deutschland, the daily newspaper of the Communist SED party, reported the event afterward and described Brüsewitz as "an abnormal and sick man who suffered from delusions."

 The fire was quickly doused by officials from the Ministry for State security, but Brüsewitz died four days later from his burns.

 On the day of his protest he carried pamphlets accusing the communists of repression which read; "Funkspruch an alle: Die Kirche in der DDR klagt den Kommunismus an!
 Wegen Unterdrückung in Schulen an Kindern und Jugendlichen" ("A radio transmission for all: The church in the GDR denounces Communism!
 Because of the oppression of children and youth in school").
 In his suicide note he wrote of a "feigned deep peace, which had also intruded Christianity" in East Germany while in truth there was "a mighty war between light and darkness" ("zwischen Licht und Finsternis ein mächtiger Krieg").

 Brüsewitz died of his severe burns on August 22, 1976, in a hospital in Halle Dölau.
 His self-sacrifice brought support from both his parishioners and figures in the church and led to a reappraisal within the church hierarchy of its relationship with the Communist dictatorship.
 The Protestant Church now sees Brüsewitz's protest as an early step towards the mass popular protests which led to the collapse of East Germany in 1989.